Juba Peace Agreement

 Signed on October 3, 2020, the Juba Peace Agreement (also called the Juba Agreement) is a landmark concord between Sudan's transitional government and a handful of the country's rebel groups.
-Since Sudan gained its independence in 1956, the nation has been plagued by various civil wars and internal conflicts, namely the Darfur War (2003–2020).
+Since Sudan gained its independence in 1956, the nation has been plagued by various civil wars and internal conflicts, namely the War in Darfur (2003–2020).
 Nearly 400,000 people died in the crisis and over 2.5 million were displaced due to the fighting between rebel groups within the region, which prompted the implementation of peace-building legislation after nearly two decades of conflict.
-The Juba Peace Agreement served to amend the 2019 Constitutional Charter in Sudan, which is the most recent in a long line of unsuccessful legislation put in place to equalize the power dynamic between civil government and military/armed force rule.
+The Juba Peace Agreement served to amend the 2019 Constitutional Charter in Sudan, which is the most recent in a long line of unsuccessful legislations put in place to equalize the power dynamic between civil government and military/armed force rule.